 “The kids had been so considerate in what they said,” reflects Rana Hafiz, the veteran math teacher and former administrator who took time to interact with her students on this moral dialogue.
 “I might hate to consider handiest their mathematical capability, whether they could solve a trig problem or now not,” she adds.

 The communique became meaningful and efficient, but unluckily, the administration on the Connecticut middle school where Hafiz presently teaches hadn’t, in reality, asked her to facilitate it.
 Nor had they carved out time for her to accomplish that.
-Instead, Hafiz made an impromptu decision to take time to interact students in discussion after relaying the management’s situation about college students’ YouTube conduct, and noticing that her college students have been hungry to discover the problem similarly.
+Instead, Hafiz made an impromptu decision to interact with students in discussion after relaying the management’s situation about college students’ YouTube conduct and noticing that her college students have been hungry to discover the problem similarly.

 Across all of these activities, we observed many educators who shared Hafiz’s understanding of entire toddler schooling.
 But we also observed educators who had one-of-a-kind perspectives.
 While educators noticed complete infant as important, there was a full-size version of how they described it.

 A Range of Definitions for the Term “Whole Child Education”

 From fall 2018 through spring 2019, EdSurge Research performed a survey of 115 educators who registered for Teaching and Learning Circles in places across the united states of America.
 Educators universally told us that entire infant education changed into essential and relevant to their work.
 It’s no wonder that the respondents—all of whom who had voluntarily registered for an occasion approximately whole toddler training—all decided on “crucial” over “unimportant” and “relevant to my work” over “beside the point to my paintings” while asked which phrase or phrase better defined their view of entire child schooling.